drivendataorg/cookiecutter-data-science/{{ cookiecutter.repo_name }}/docs/mkdocs/docs/index.md

 * `make sync_data_down` will use `gsutil rsync` to recursively sync files in `gs://{{ cookiecutter.dataset_storage.gcs.bucket }}/data/` to `data/`.
 {% endif %}
 {% endif %}

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md            # The documentation homepage.
-        getting-started.md  # Set-up instructions
-        ...       # Other markdown pages, images and other files.